ChefMooon/chefmooon.github.io/minecraft-mod/frightsdelight/wiki/1.21.1/block-details.md

 - Right-Click the placed Glass Cup with any tool to rotate.

 *Gives off light.
 Light level is dependant on number of servings.

+## Candy Mold

+This a block that is used to make candy items.
+Unfired Molds are made on the cutting board and then smelted.

+Variations:
+- Lollipop Mold*
+- Ring Candy Mold

+### Usage

+Add Syrup to the mold and wait until the syrup hardens.
+Harden time is 45s (900 ticks).
+Particles will be emitted from the syrup as it hardens.
+A sound will be made when the process is complete.

+*The Lollipop mold will require 4 Bone shards to be added to the mold

+### Redstone

+This block gives off a redstone signal that can be interpreted by a redstone comparator.
+The signal strength depends on the amount of items in the block.

+**Ring Candy Mold**
+Block State -> Signal Strength
+Empty -> 0
+Any Syrup -> 6
+Any Hardened Syrup -> 10

+**Lollipop Mold**
+Block State -> Signal Strength
+Empty -> 0
+1 x Shard -> 1
+2 x Shard -> 2
+3 x Shard -> 3
+4 x Shard -> 4
+4 x Shards + Any Syrup -> 6
+4 x Shards + Any Hardened Syrup -> 10

+****

+## Candy Basket

+This is a container that can hold up to 9 edible food items.
+It can be in item or block form and will keep the contents when placed/broken.
+Items can be added, removed and shuffled.
+It is broken with an Axe or Knife.

+Variants:
+- Melon
+- Pumpkin
+- Jack o'Lantern

+### Usage

+**Add Item**
+- Item: Items can be added from either hand*
+- Block: Items can be from the main hand or the offhand if the main hand is empty

+**Remove Item**
+- Item: Items can be removed while the basket is in either hand, the other hand must be empty
+- Block: Items can be removed if both hands are empty

+**Shuffle Item(s)**
+*The Basket must have at least 2 items to shuffle*
+- Item: Shift Right-Click while the basket is in any hand
+- Block: Shift Right-Click

+*Food items will always try to be eaten first, this may cause issues when adding items if the player is hungry.
+Foods that are always edible will need to be added from the off-hand.

+### Redstone

+This block gives off a redstone signal that can be interpreted by a redstone comparator.
+The signal strength depends on the amount of items in the block.

+Item(s) -> Signal Strength
+0 -> 0
+1 -> 2
+2 -> 4
+3 -> 5
+4 -> 7
+5 -> 8
+6 -> 10
+7 -> 11
+8 -> 13
+9 -> 15

 ***